kubewarden/docs/docs/reference/CRDs.md

-ClusterAdmissionPolicySpec defines the desired state of ClusterAdmissionPolicy
+ClusterAdmissionPolicySpec defines the desired state of ClusterAdmissionPolicy.

 _Appears in:_
 - [ClusterAdmissionPolicy](#clusteradmissionpolicy)